Avikam03/cs486/README.md

 where $V^*(s) = \max_a Q^*(s, a)$ and $\pi^*(s) = \arg\max_a Q^*(s, a)$

-The $Q^*$ function quantifies the quality of executing some action in some state, unlike Bellman's equation, which only gives us the best quality obtainable from some state.
+**Intuition**: the $Q^*$ function quantifies the quality of executing some action in some state, unlike Bellman's equation, which only gives us the best quality obtainable from some state.

 However, note that our Q-function still uses probabilities that we don't have access to.
-We need to get rid of it *somehow*.
+We need to *somehow* get rid of those.
 If we consider the second term of the equation, it is essentially the weighted average of Q values.
 How can we approximate this average?
 An intuitive way would be to take the average of lesser samples.
 An even more crude approximation is to simply take one of the values.
 This is called **one sample approximation**.

 $$
 \begin{align*}